ExposuresProvider/icees-api/README.md

 }
 ```

-similarly for a set of features
+Similarly for a set of features
 ```
 <features2> ::= [<feature2>, ..., <feature2>]
 ```
-Example
+Example:
 ```
 [{
   "feature_name": "AgeStudyStart",